Siouxsie Wiles

-Siouxsie Wiles MNZM (born Susanna Wiles) is a British microbiologist and science communicator.
+Siouxsie Wiles MNZM (born Susanna Wiles) is a British microbiologist.
 Her specialist areas are infectious diseases and bioluminescence.
 She is based in New Zealand.
 She is the head of University of Auckland's Bioluminescent Superbugs Lab.

 Early life

-Wiles was born in the United Kingdom, grew up in the UK and South Africa.
+Wiles was born in the United Kingdom and grew up in the UK and South Africa.
 Her mother is a retired social worker and her father is a business owner.

 Education

 Ebola was the microbe that started Wiles' interest in microbiology when she was a teenager.
 During her TEDxChristchurch talk in 2015 she said:

 The book The Hot Zone by Richard Preston, which focuses on Ebola, was what made Wiles focus her education on medical microbiology.

-Wiles studied at the University of Edinburgh and graduated in 1997 with a BSc(Hons) in Medical Microbiology.
+Wiles studied at the University of Edinburgh and graduated in 1997 with a BSc(Hons) in medical microbiology.
 While an undergraduate, she received a Nuffield Scholarship and worked in the university's School of Biological Sciences.
 Wiles received her PhD from Edinburgh Napier University, conducting research at the Centre for Ecology and Hydrology (previously known as the Institute of Virology and Environmental Microbiology), which is located in Oxford.

 During her PhD Wiles first used bioluminescence to create biosensors to monitor the health of environmentally beneficial microbes.